bg-write/chatGPT-cheatsheet/README.md

 The terminal will provide next steps and how to view your results.

-When you want to exit out of the chat, on your keyboard, do `control + c`.
+When you want to exit out of the chat, on your keyboard, keypress `control + c`.

 ![image](https://doodleipsum.com/700x700?bg=D96363&i=63ba4d9815821585ba01b47e5b6af89e)